Graduate Visa

 - PhD students: the first of the month after you submit your final corrected thesis

-The College is required to confirm your eligibility for the GWR to UKVI before you apply.
-Once this has been done you will be sent an email notifying you that you may proceed with the visa application.
+The College is required to confirm your eligibility for the Graduate visa to the UKVI before you apply.
+Once this has been done, the Visa Compliance team will send you an email notifying you that you may proceed with the visa application.

-Once the College has confirmed your eligibility to UKVI, we will email you with the information you need to make the GWR visa application.
+Once the College has confirmed your eligibility to the UKVI, the Visa Compliance team will email you with the information you need to make the Graduate visa application.
 This will be very shortly after your formal degree award date.

-You must apply for your GWR visa before your Student visa expires.
+You must apply for your Graduate visa before your Student visa expires.

 Once you reach your visa expiry date / the 4 month period after your course end date (whichever is sooner) you must either: